 Very Hard: over 10.5 gpg

-It consists of a white paper test stick and a color chart which is printed right on the package:
+The test consists of a white paper test stick and a color chart which is printed right on the package:

 The water test strip from Diaper Junction is a cinch to use.
 Stick it under running water for 1 second.
 Shake off the excess water and then wait 15 seconds.
 Read the results by comparing the wet test strip to the color chart on the package.